ccao-data/data-architecture/dbt/models/ccao/docs.md

 is placed in the center of each Pin10 parcel.
 Four lines are extended from the centroid at 90° angles.
 If at least two lines intersect with a road, without being obstructed by another parcel, and at a 90° angle (not a front and back street), the parcel is classified as a corner lot.
+Large roads such as highways are excluded from the algorithm.

 **Primary Key**: `pin10`
 {% enddocs %}